EricLindesay/cfutils/README.md

 - -t, --todo = List incomplete challenges
 - -c, --completed = List completed challenges
 - --show-tags = Whether to show the tags for each problem or not
+- --show-all = Overwrites anything in the ignore lists
 - --show = A list of difficulties/tags to show
 - --hide = A list of difficulties/tags to hide.
 Defaults to hide easy difficulty